-- Cranbrook School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with students and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and/or Microsoft 365. - o Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and students will engage with remote teaching and learning in line with existing behaviour principles as set out in our school Behaviour for Learning Policy and Acceptable Use Policies. - Staff and students will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP) - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.
+- Cranbrook School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with students and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and/or Microsoft 365. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and students will engage with remote teaching and learning in line with existing behaviour principles as set out in our school Behaviour for Learning Policy and Acceptable Use Policies. - Staff and students will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP) - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.